gourmetjs/gourmet-ssr/docs/tutorial-5.md

 - Implement all your data access as APIs, and make them accessible equally from server and client.
 - Inside your SSR code, fetch data by invoking the APIs.

 Because your API signatures are the same regardless of where your code is running, your data fetching code becomes isomorphic.
-Now only issue that we need to care about is the transport layer.
+Now the only issue that we need to care about is the transport layer.
 Gourmet SSR provides the following two browser compatible methods inside the server-side VM sandbox.

 - [`fetch`](https://fetch.spec.whatwg.org/) - You can use `fetch` as a global function just like you do in the browser.
 Under the hood, Gourmet SSR uses [`node-fetch`](https://github.com/bitinn/node-fetch) to simulate the browser API.
 - [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) - You can use `XMLHttpRequest` as a global object.
 We recommend `fetch`, but `XMLHttpRequest` is also provided for the case that you might need to use the legacy codebase. `XMLHttpRequest` in Gourmet SSR is based on [`node-XMLHttpRequest`](https://github.com/driverdan/node-XMLHttpRequest) with the local file access and the synchronous operation removed.

 ### `getInitialProps()`

-In addition to the basic transport layer, Gourmet SSR also provides a higher level assistance for the isomorphic data fetching.
+In addition to the basic transport layer, Gourmet SSR also provides higher level assistance for the isomorphic data fetching.
 When the rendering happens on the server-side, Gourmet SSR looks for a static function `getInitialProps()` in your page component.
 If it is defined, the static function gets called before the rendering begins.
 If it returns a promise, Gourmet SSR will wait for the promise to be resolved.

 `getInitialProps()` is supposed to return an object, or a promise to be fulfilled with an object.
 The properties of the object will be handed over to the page component as React props.

-The initial properties returned by the page component's `getInitialProps()` will be serialized as a JSON object and transferred to the client.
-That is, the page component's `getInitialProps()` will be executed on the server-side only.
+The props returned by a page component's `getInitialProps()` will be serialized as a JSON object and transferred to the client.
+That is, a page component's `getInitialProps()` will be executed on the server-side only.

-The view component (React I80's matching route component) also supports `getInitialProps()`.
+A view component (React I80's matching route component) also supports `getInitialProps()`.
 If defined, the result object is handed over to the view component as properties, in addition to the page component's result of `getInitialProps()`, in case it is defined as well.

 One subtlety of view component's `getInitialProps()` is that, because views can be switched on the client side, it can be executed on the client as well.
-The initial content rendered on the server will contain a serialized result of the view component's `getInitialProps()`, so it will not be executed on the client side like the page component.
+The initial content rendered on the server will contain a serialized result of the initial view component's `getInitialProps()`, so it will not be executed on the client side just like a page component.
 However, if a view switch occurs on the client, the newly activated view's `getInitialProps()` will be executed on the browser.

 > The idea of the asynchronous data fetching via a static function of a component, named `getInitialProps()`, got popular by [Next.js](https://nextjs.org/learn/basics/fetching-data-for-pages).
 We appreciate their work for the inspiration.